Imported Pianos

 Yamaha Pianos

-The B Series are Yamaha’s most affordable Pianos.
-When discounted, pricing starts at $4,995.00, brand new.
-(Plus delivery and tax)
+The B Series are Yamaha’s most affordable pianos.
+When discounted, pricing starts at $4,995.00, brand new (plus delivery and tax).

-All new pianos come with:
+All new Yamaha pianos come with:

 Matching Yamaha padded bench w/storage